vitaly-t/pg-promise/README.md

 query("...WHERE id IN($1^)", pgp.as.csv([1,2,3,4]));
 ```

-Syntax `this^` within the [Named Parameters](#named-parameters) refers to the formatting
+Special syntax `this^` within the [Named Parameters](#named-parameters) refers
-object itself, to be injected as a raw-text JSON-formatted string.
+to the formatting object itself, to be injected as a raw-text JSON-formatted string.

 ## Query Result Mask